takashibinns/tableau-image-embed/README.md

 ![Config details screenshot](screenshots/config-details.png)

 You will also need a personal access token, details for getting this are available in our [documentation](https://help.tableau.com/current/server/en-us/security_personal_access_tokens.htm).
-When ready, click the *AUTHENTICATE* button.
+When ready, click the AUTHENTICATE button.
 This will use the [SignIn](https://help.tableau.com/current/api/rest_api/en-us/REST/rest_api_ref_authentication.htm#sign_in) endpoint to authenticate your user and return an API token.
-This app stores you config details in LocalStorage, so you don't have to enter your details every time you refresh the page.
+This app stores your config details in LocalStorage, so you don't have to enter your details every time you refresh the page.

 ### Step 2: Select a Dashboard
 ![Step 2 Image](screenshots/section2.png)

-You should see a search bar, so just type in some search terms and click the *SEARCH* button.
+You should see a search bar, so just type in some search terms and click the SEARCH button.
 This uses Tableau's [Content Exploration](https://help.tableau.com/current/api/rest_api/en-us/REST/TAG/index.html#operation/getSearch) endpoint to mimic the searchbar on Tableau Server/Cloud.
-This web app automatically adds a filter for `ContentType=View` and further filters the resultset for `sheetType=Dashboard`.
+This web app automatically adds a filter for `ContentType=View` and further filters the result set for `sheetType=Dashboard`.
 Each result will be displayed in the table below, just click on a row to view the dashboard.

 ### Step 3: Embed the dashboard as an Image
 ![Step 3 Image](screenshots/section3.png)